 Covenants are important to God because agreements reflect commitment, and being faithful to a commitment is vital to God.

 Have you ever made a commitment to do something and then broken it? – and I don’t mean accidentally.
 If so, then God doesn’t like it.

 God has never broken a covenant.
 Let’s look at a few that were kept or are still being kept:

 Almost all of God’s Bible covenants are conditional: Noah had to obey and build the ark, Abraham had to obey as did his descendants, all male descendants of Abraham had to be circumcised, the Israelites had to obey the Law of Moses, Aaron’s descendants had to serve as priests.

 Some Bible covenants had some form of proof or reminder associated with them:

 When we make agreements now, both parties must agree.
 As our creator, God has rules for the people he created, but he also has special benefits which he offers – benefits that are only available for people who “sign up”.
 If people want the special offers that God makes, they have to agree to his conditions.
-For Abraham and his descendants, that meant being circumcised and following God’s requirements.
+For example, Abraham and his descendants had to be circumcised and follow God’s requirements.
+Abraham thought any discomfort was worthwhile, and so did many righteous people who followed afterwards.
 For followers of Jesus, it means baptism, sharing bread and wine, and obeying God’s commands.
 The promised benefits? – Life forever.
-Abraham thought it was worth it and so did many righteous people who followed afterwards.

 God will always keep his agreements.
 What about you?